 The winner of the UCSC Grad Slam receives $3,000; the runner-up receives $1,500; and the people's choice winner receives $750.

-The UCSC Grad Slam winner will go on to present at a UC-wide final Grad Slam to be held in the spring of 2017.
-Visit the UCOP Grad Slam page to view the 2016 finalists from all UC campuses and learn the winner of that competition.
+The UCSC Grad Slam winner will go on to present at a UC-wide final Grad Slam to be held May 4, 2017, at LinkedIn, 222 2nd Street in San Francisco.
+Visit UCOP Grad Slam to view the 2016 finalists from all UC campuses and learn the winner of that competition.

 View video of the three awardees, and the complete list of finalists from the UCSC 2016 Grad Slam